lucky-cormac/ping-pong-app-backend/README.md

 ## Prerequisite

-Rename .env.example to .env and make updates if needed.
+MongoDB should be installed and running already.

 ## Run the application

-In the project directory, run the following commands in sequence:
+In the project directory, rename `.env.example` to `.env` and make updates if needed.
+Then run the following commands in sequence:

 ### `yarn run seed`